secretstartups/handbook/content/handbook/support/workflows/kibana.md

 To search for `git` activity over SSH, you can instead look in the `pubsub-shell-inf-gprd-*` index for specific events (note the minus signs instead of underscores):

-- [`command: git-upload-pack`](https://log.gprd.gitlab.net/app/r/s/B0qHS) is when someone performs a clone oven SSH.
+- [`command: git-upload-pack`](https://log.gprd.gitlab.net/app/r/s/B0qHS) is when someone performs a clone over SSH.
-- [`command: git-receive-pack`](https://log.gprd.gitlab.net/app/r/s/p3J0W) is when someone performs a push oven SSH.
+- [`command: git-receive-pack`](https://log.gprd.gitlab.net/app/r/s/p3J0W) is when someone performs a push over SSH.

 You can use the links in the lists above and fill in the `json.path` or `json.gl_project_path` for the project of interest.